reserve-protocol/protocol/docs/system-design.md

 Dimension: `{UoA}`

-The max trade volume is a value in the unit of account that represents the largest amount of value that should be transacted in any single trade.
-This value is distributed on deployment to the initial RSR, RToken, AAVE, and COMP assts.
-After deployment the values are allowed to differ.
+In general the max trade volume is a value in the unit of account that caps how many tokens are traded at once.
+Generally each asset plugin has its own `maxTradeVolume`, and both assets that are part of the trade participate to constrain trade volume.
+However, in this case the deployment parameter is just for the RToken asset.
+At deployment-time the RSR asset is already immutably deployed and it is up to the user to specify `maxTradeVolume` for further individual collateral deployments.

 Anticipated value: `1e6` = $1m
-Reasonable range: 1e21 to 1e27
+Reasonable range: 1e21 to 1e27.
+Definitely increase this as the RToken grows.

 ## `rewardPeriod`